 Rockefeller Foundation Report 2010, Making the eHealth Connection: Global Partnerships, Local Solutions (p26)

-With thanks to our 2013 Financial Supporting Organisations: British Medical Association (main funder), African Health Policy Network, Anadach Group, Association Européenne des Médecins des Hôpitaux (AEMS – European Association of Senior Hospital Physicians), BioMed Central, CABI, Chartered Society of Physiotherapy, Council of International Neonatal Nurses, Fédération Européenne des Médecins Salariés (FEMS – European Association of Salaried Doctors), Global Health Media Project, Global HELP, Haiti Nursing Foundation, Health Sciences Online, Instituto de Cooperación Social INTEGRARE, International Child Health Group (Royal College of Paediatrics and Child Health), International Confederation of Midwives, International Foundation for Dermatology, International League of Dermatological Societies, International Society for Social Pediatrics and Child Health, Joanna Briggs Institute, Medical Aid Films, Medical Education Cooperation with Cuba, Network for Information and Digital Access, NextGenU.org, Partnerships in Health Information, Physicians for Haiti, Public Library of Science, Royal College of Midwives, Royal College of Nursing, The Lancet, The Mother and Child Health and Education Trust, and the UnitedHealth Chronic Disease Initiative, Zambia UK Health Workforce Alliance.
+With thanks to our 2013 Financial Supporting Organisations: British Medical Association (main funder), African Health Policy Network, Anadach Group, Association Européenne des Médecins des Hôpitaux (AEMS – European Association of Senior Hospital Physicians), BioMed Central, CABI, Chartered Society of Physiotherapy, Commonwealth Nursing Federation, Council of International Neonatal Nurses, Fédération Européenne des Médecins Salariés (FEMS – European Association of Salaried Doctors), Global Health Media Project, Global HELP, Haiti Nursing Foundation, Health Sciences Online, Instituto de Cooperación Social INTEGRARE, International Child Health Group (Royal College of Paediatrics and Child Health), International Confederation of Midwives, International Foundation for Dermatology, International League of Dermatological Societies, International Society for Social Pediatrics and Child Health, Joanna Briggs Institute, Medical Aid Films, Medical Education Cooperation with Cuba, Network for Information and Digital Access, NextGenU.org, Operation Hernia, Partnerships in Health Information, Physicians for Haiti, Public Library of Science, Royal College of Midwives, Royal College of Nursing, The Lancet, The Mother and Child Health and Education Trust, Translators Without Borders, UnitedHealth Chronic Disease Initiative, Zambia UK Health Workforce Alliance.